bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-7-APIs-and-libraries.rst

     Drag the definition from the left and drop it on the correct concept on the right.
 Click the "Check Me" button to see if you are correct.

-.. mchoice:: built_in_package
+.. mchoice:: java_lang_package
     :answer_a: java.util
     :answer_b: java.io
     :answer_c: java.lang
     :answer_d: java.net
     :correct: c
-    :feedback_a: Incorrect. java.util is not built into Java.
+    :feedback_a: Incorrect. java.util must be explicitly imported.
-    :feedback_b: Incorrect. java.io is not built into Java.
+    :feedback_b: Incorrect. java.io must be explicitly imported.
-    :feedback_c: Correct! java.lang is built into Java.
+    :feedback_c: Correct! java.lang can be used in all Java programs without code to import it.
-    :feedback_d: Incorrect. java.net is not built into Java.
+    :feedback_d: Incorrect. java.net must be explicitly imported.

-    Which package is already built into Java and does not need to be imported?
+    Which package can programmers use in all Java programs without adding code to import it?

 .. mchoice:: system_class